geekxflood/orion/README.md

 When defining a target, you can specify the module to use for querying the data source.
 When default value are define for the module, the field become optional and a fallback to the default value.
-Each target can have protocol-specific parameters such as URLs for REST, file paths for file-based scraping, and endpoints for SOAP.
-Additionally, common parameters like response type and parsing rules can be specified.

 #### File